glennlea1525/Latex-for-Docs/generating-Output-LaTeX-Files.md

----
-title: Generating Output from a LaTeX File
+# Generating Output from a LaTeX File

-description: After creating a LaTeX file, It needs to be built using the TeX distribution to generate an output PDF file.
+After creating a LaTeX file, It needs to be built using the TeX distribution to generate an output PDF file.
-layout: single
-categories: latex
----

 Before we start actually working with the output from the converted PDF file as described in the previoius topic, lets look at how to generate an output file from a LaTeX file.

 **To build a LaTeX file**